Meritorious Service Award

 Given annually to an individual who has consistently given time and effort to the association in the area of service to the AASV members, AASV officers, and the AASV staff.

-Dr Elizabeth Wagstrom was named the 2018 recipient of the Meritorious Service Award.
+Dr David Madsen is the 2019 recipient of the Meritorious Service Award.

 Originally from Barnesville, Minnesota, Tokach grew up with beef cattle, Quarterhorses, and a few pigs raised for home consumption, with the understanding that animals were a priority and must be cared for first.
 Milking dairy cows through high school and college, she expected she would become a dairy veterinarian.
 She has been ever passionate about production agriculture, but it was a swine research project at North Dakota State University (NDSU) that sparked her interest in swine production.